formalms/formalms/html/readme.txt

 2. Requirements
 3. Installation procedure
 4. Upgrade procedure
-4.1  Upgrade from docebo ce 3.x to FormaLMS 1.x
+4.1  Upgrade from docebo ce 3.x to forma.lms 1.x
 5. Loading a new language
 6. Other

 ------------------------------------------------------------------------------

-0   New in these release (1.4.1)
+0   New in these release (1.4.3)

-This is a maintenance release for fixing vulnerability issues
+release 1.4.1 1.4.2 and 1.4.3 are maintenance release for fixing vulnerability issues

 0.1 New in these release (1.4)